Archaic (comics)

 Archaic is an American comic book series created by writer James S. Abrams and artist Brett Marting.
-The series is published through Fenickx Productions LLC and saw its debut at the 2005 Comic-Con International in San Diego.
+The series is published through Fenickx Productions LLC and saw its debut at the 2005 San Diego Comic-Con.
 The comic itself is an epic fantasy adventure containing many references (both in mythology and language) to Slovakian lore.
 Many of the characters names as well as certain phrases are taken from Slavic languages as well.

 Since its creation Archaic has gained a rather large amount of attention in the American comics community.
 The series has earned several award nominations, such as Golden Chazzie nominations for Best Ongoing Series and Best Artist for 2006.
 Wizard Comics Magazine rated it number 4 in its 2007 top 40 indie comics.

 Publication history

-Premiering at Comic-Con International 2005, Archaic immediately released with 5 issues in an early small press production run that saw different covers from the later Diamond releases.
+Premiering at the 2005 San Diego Comic-Con, Archaic immediately released with 5 issues in an early small press production run that saw different covers from the later Diamond releases.
 Archaic began distribution through Diamond in January 2006.
 It originally released 6 issues in a bi-monthly format that have since been collected in 2 separate Trade paperbacks, Rule of the Deviant and Winter Children.
 After a several month hiatus however, the series has continued forward starting in July 2006.
 Now Archaic has begun a monthly release schedule from issue 7 onward.